rundexter/documentation/source/includes/_tutorial.md

 # Tutorial

 ## Goal
 Let's look at how to create a non-trivial module for Dexter.
 The goal of this module will be to consume an RSS feed and to apply an optional text filter against the content.
-In the process, we'll take advantage of some 3rd party tools, figure out how to deal with variable inputs, and learn how to deal with errors.
+In the process, we'll take advantage of some third-party tools, figure out how to deal with variable inputs, and learn how to deal with errors.
 Let's get started!

 ## Phase 0: Preparation
 Before we get started, you should make sure the following things are true: